-Summer Chem-E-Club keeps students engaged, learning
+Summer Chem-E-Club keeps students learning

 Text block one

 It’s something many students worry about: forgetting everything they’ve learned over the summer.
 The chemical engineering department at the University of Illinois Chicago had that thought on their minds: they wanted to create a summer group where students could continue to learn and expand their horizons over summer break.
 But how to do that in the new environment of the COVID-19 pandemic?